winChawakorn/react-thailand-address-autocomplete/README.md

 **onSelect: Function**

-- The callback function that is triggered when an auto-complete suggestion item is selected.
+- The callback function that is triggered when an autocomplete suggestion item is selected.

 **delimiter: String**

-- The delimiter in auto-complete suggestion items that separate each part of address.
+- The delimiter in autocomplete suggestion items that separate each part of address.

 - Default value: `, `